 Habitual goal selection can reduce the computational demands of behavioral control, but there is no free lunch: By relying on habit, an agent forgoes the opportunity for optimal planning.
 This is apparent in our task, where model-free goal selection reduced participants’ payoff, compared to the reward full model-based evaluation could attain.
 Thus, humans face the challenge of optimally balancing the efficiency of model-free control against the productivity of model-based control.
 Several promising avenues of research explore how we accomplish this (7, 46-49).

 Within the present framework, one approach to fine-tuning this balance is to select and evaluate multiple candidate goals.
-The model we implemented allows only a single goal to be retrieved and adopted, but simple extension of this model would retrieve multiple goals with a probability proportional to their model-free value.
+The model we implemented allows only a single goal to be retrieved and adopted, but a simple extension of this model would retrieve multiple goals with a probability proportional to their model-free value.
 Then, the value of policies subsequent to each candidate goal state could be evaluated by model-based means (13).
 In this case, the function of model-free value assignment would be to reduce the size of the planning task, rather than to eliminate it.

 The utility of habitual goal selection also depends, of course, on the accuracy of the model-free value representation.
 An agent with highly accurate representations sacrifices little by turning over goal selection to model-free control, while an agent with inaccurate representations sacrifices much.
 In our experiment, model-free value representations are set by the history of reward.
 However, obtaining sufficiently accurate representations exclusively by trial-and-error is not feasible for many complex tasks.

 Critically, past research shows that model-free value representations are established by several other means.
 For instance, value representations can be cached during simulated experience derived from a causal model (8).
 In addition, both observational learning and direct instruction by social partners establish value representations (50-52).
-The possibility of cultural transmission of goal/subgoal structure by observational learning or instruction stands out as a likely explanation for the efficiency and power of goal-directed behavior in humans.
+The possibility of cultural transmission of hierarchical goal structure by observational learning or instruction stands out as a likely explanation for the efficiency and power of goal-directed behavior in humans.
 Cached model-free value assignment to goal selection may serve as an important repository for cultural knowledge of this form.
 This implies a codependence between two capacities that are remarkably developed in humans: cultural transmission (53) and productive and flexible reasoning (54).

 Acknowledgments